I-1-2-51.Fee Petitions — General Policy

 Last Update: 1/28/03 (Transmittal I-1-44)

-A representative must file a fee petition to obtain SSA's authorization to charge and collect a fee for services performed on behalf of an individual filing a claim under titles II, XVI or XVIII of the Act, if one or more of the following apply:
+A representative must file a fee petition to obtain SSA's authorization to charge and collect a fee for services performed on behalf of an individual filing a claim under titles II or XVI of the Social Security Act, if one or more of the following apply:

 The representative and the claimant have no written fee agreement.